tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 ## HTTP Request {#oblivious-request}

 Oblivious DoH queries are created by the Client, and sent to the Proxy as an HTTP request using the POST method.
+Clients are configured with a Proxy URI Template
-Requests to the Proxy indicate which DoH server to use as a Target by specifying two variables: "targethost", which indicates the host name of the Target server, and "targetpath", which indicates the path on which the Target's DoH server is running.
-See
+{{!RFC6570}} which contains two variables: "targethost", which indicates the host name of the Target server, and "targetpath", which indicates the path on which the Target's DoH server is running.
+Examples of URI templates are shown below:
-{{request-example}} for an example request.
-Clients are configured with a Proxy URI Template {{!RFC6570}} which contains these two variables.
-Examples are shown below:

 ~~~
 https://dnsproxy.example/dns-query{?targethost,targetpath}
 https://dnsproxy.example/{targethost}/{targetpath}
 ~~~

+The URI template MUST contain both the "targethost" and "targetpath" variables exactly once, and MUST NOT contain any other variables.
+The variables MUST be within the path component of the URI.
+The "targethost" parameter MUST be encoded as the concatenation of a "host" value (Section 3.2.2 of {{!RFC3986}}) and, optionally, the ":" character followed by a "port" value (Section 3.2.3 of {{!RFC3986}}).
+The "targetpath" parameter MUST be a percent-encoded URI path.
+See {{request-example}} for an example request.

 Oblivious DoH messages have no cache value since both requests and responses are encrypted using ephemeral key material.
 Clients SHOULD indicate this using